DevExpress/devextreme-documentation/concepts/80 Troubleshooting/00 Basics/10 Check Requests in the Network Tab.md

 1. Open your browser's DevTools and navigate to the Network tab.

 2. Reload the page.
-There will be multiple networks requests.
+Review the request list.

 3. Find the request to your data end-point and click it to see the details.